RateCount: Learning-Free Device Counting by Wi-Fi Probe Listening: Application in People Counting

-In \FigureWord~\ref{fig:error_WIPEC}, we compare \sysname{} with the SOTA learning-based device counting approach, showing their RMSE versus window size.
-From the results, \sysname{} achieves comparable, or even slightly better, results than the learning-based approach, without any deployment costs for machine learning.
-The slightly better accuracy owes to the counting unbiasedness of \sysname{}.
-Another reason is that \sysname{} directly counts devices using probing rate, which avoids the complexity of PRF association that may introduce errors.
+In \FigureWord~\ref{fig:error_WIPEC}, we compare \sysname{} with the SOTA learning-based device counting, showing RMSE versus window size.
+Overall, the counting accuracy grows with window size, which agrees with our error model that a larger window leads to smaller counting errors (see \EquationWord~(\ref {eq: mse})).
+In the figure, \sysname{} achieves comparable (or even slightly better) results than the learning-based approach, without any deployment costs for machine learning.
+For one thing, \sysname{} is free from the PRF association that learning-based approaches necessitate, which might lead to minor errors (subject to the effectiveness of the association model).
+For another, the rate model of \sysname{} is an unbiased estimator of the device counts, which is free from the underestimation issue, as discussed in Section~\ref{subsec:pre_counting}.

-\FigureWord~\ref{fig:relative_error_0} shows the counting error of \sysname{}, where the error reduces with an increasing window size.
-This aligns with our analysis in Section~\ref{sec:solution}, where a large window reduces the count variance.
-Besides the decreasing error, the error distribution becomes more fat-tailed before the window size of 20 minutes and conversely thereafter, given that the NRMSE is more sensitive to large errors than MAPE.
+In \FigureWord~\ref{fig:relative_error_0}, we present an error analysis of \sysname{}.
+As mentioned, the error reduces with an increasing window size, as a larger window leads to lower count variance.
+Furthermore, the error is more evenly distributed in NRMSE than in MAPE.
+This indicates that the counting is accurate most of the time, while in very rare cases, there are large errors due to drastic changes in the number of devices.

-In \FigureWord~\ref{fig:error_model_0}, we compare the experimental error of \sysname{} with its error model given in \EquationWord(\ref{eq: nrmse}).
-From the figure, the error model not only outlines the lower bound but also accurately estimates the counting error.
-In particular, the experimental errors are slightly larger than the estimates from the error model by merely 2\% on average over different window sizes.
-This validates that the error model can effectively estimate the counting error in practice.
+In \FigureWord~\ref{fig:error_model_0}, we compare the error model with the experimental errors.
+In the figure, the error model not only outlines the error lower bound but also accurately estimates the counting error.
+Specifically, the experimental errors are larger than the error model by 2\% in NRMSE, which is negligible (say, if there are $10$ devices in total, the gap is $0.2$ devices).
+This has validated the applicability of our error model in practice.

-\RankIIIPart{People Counting} To validate \sysname{} in more scenarios and count levels, we conducted people counting experiments in an atrium, a building entrance, and a bus station on a university campus.

-\FigureWord~\ref{fig:crowd_count_atrium_3min} shows the counting result of \sysname{} in the atrium.
-The device-to-person ratio is computed at the building entrance (around 1.14).
-The experimental results show that \sysname{}, as a privacy-preserving Wi-Fi-based approach, can accurately track the results of the camera-based people counting.
-Note that the camera-based counting could only provide the near-ground truth, whose NRMSE is around 0.08 from our observation.